gviegas/mad-meat-rampage/README.md

 Never.
 When you beat all the levels, they start again.
 You keep your score though.

 #### There are too few levels.
 You can easily create more!
-Files under `data/` can be modified to change and/or create levels!
+Files under `data/` can be modified to create new levels and/or change existing ones!
 Take a look [here](docs/Editing.md).

 #### Your "art" is UGLY, I can't stand it.
 Understandable.
 Good news though: you can replace it with yours!
 As with levels, the textures can be changed.
 Read [this](docs/Editing.md).

+#### This damn pig is too FAST!
+Yeah, there is no limit to how much it can accelerate.
+Characters attributes like speed can be changed just like levels and textures.
+[Here's how to do it](docs/Editing.md).

 #### This piece of software exploded my computer!
 Oh.
 [Sorry](LICENSE.md).